highfive-devs/highfive/doc/developer_guide.md

   HighFive.

-- Libraries and applications that have dependencies that use HighFive should use `find_package` since it's the easiest was of injecting a common version of HighFive everwhere.
+- Libraries and applications that have dependencies that use HighFive should use `find_package` since it's the easiest way of injecting a common version of HighFive everwhere.

-Since we can't (and don't want to) force our consumers to use `find_package` and ban vendoring, we have to test what happends when libraries vendor HighFive.
+Since we can't (and don't want to) force our consumers to use `find_package` and ban vendoring, we have to test what happens when libraries vendor HighFive.
 (Many of these are likely sources of headache if you try to figure out which code is when using which of the multiple copies of HighFive involved; and how they decide to use that version.)